Introduce satire with these playful, yet thought-provoking, satirical articles!

 These examples of satirical writing from famous authors like Kurt Vonnegut, Mark Twain, and Johnathan Swift will introduce students to how authors use humor, irony, exaggeration, and ridicule to expose and critique the world around them.
 Take your students reading comprehension to the next level with our digital library filled with biting essays that are the perfect satire examples for students.

 This satirical story depicts the nose of a St. Petersburg official that disappears and starts living a life of its own.
 Throughout the story, Gogal uses satire to poke fun at the official’s vices.

 After reading this story, introduce the novella The Metamorphosis, from the Paired Text tab.
 In this satire novella, a traveling salesman is transformed into an insect.
 Pair the two pieces in order to teach students about elements of absurdist fiction.

 In this thought-provoking story, the author describes a society where all citizens have been made equal.
 Vonnegut uses satire to describe the misgivings in our idea of a truly “equal” society as he describes the torture and discomfort the government imposes.

-Pair “Harrison Bergeron” with the informational text, “Why Teens Find the End of the World So Appealing,” and ask students to discuss why the short story is an example of dystopian fiction.
+Pair “Harrison Bergeron” with other satire articles and informational texts such as, “Why Teens Find the End of the World So Appealing,” and ask students to discuss why the short story is an example of dystopian fiction.
 What themes in “Harrison Bergeron” would appeal to a young adult reader?
 Why?
 Do students think this story was intended specifically for young adult readers?
 Why or why not?